Mystfit/Showtime-Python/README.md

 ```

 ### Exploring the stage ###
- - Get a lost of all availble nodes and their methods from the stage.
+ - Get a list of all availble nodes and their methods from the stage.
 ```
 peerList = localNode.request_node_peerlinks()
 ```